 The master grower, or "pot whisperer" as one newspaper put it, oversees every aspect of growing for a licensed producer including selecting strains and seeds, cloning, potting, transplanting, feeding, trimming, harvesting, packaging, and inventory.
 The space can be massive—Tweed Inc., one of Canada's largest suppliers, has a 168,000-square-foot production area—so they're split up into rooms managed by section growers.

 Tony Lacombe, Tweed's brand new master grower, told VICE he has no academic expertise in agriculture.
 He's just been growing weed for a hella long time.

 "All of my experience comes from practice: hands-on experience/experimentation during the [Marijuana Medical Access Regulations] era," he said.
-"Since this is an erupting industry, I feel the job depends more on adaptability, logic, and good communication."
+"Since this is an erupting industry, I feel the job depends more on adaptability, logic and good communication."
 Black market growers would probably be ideal candidates, but those who've been busted are fucked—you need a clean record to work at an LP.
-Jordan Sinclair, communications manager at Tweed, wouldn't reveal the salaries of employees there for fear of getting characterized as "corporate pigs" and "f*#$ing profiteers."
-But an industry-watcher who spoke to VICE said master growers at major firms can bank around $250,000 [$180,000 USD] a year.
+Jordan Sinclair, communications manager at Tweed, wouldn't reveal the salaries of employees there as he was hesitant the company could be characterized as "corporate pigs" and "f*#$ing profiteers."
+But an industry-watcher who spoke to VICE said master growers at major firms can bank around $250,000 a year.